snowch/stratos-vagrant-box/README.md

 #### Issues

 - This environment will not work if you access the internet through a Proxy (transparent proxies should be ok).
+- See github [issues page](https://github.com/snowch/stratos-vagrant-box/issues) for a list of known issues.